Slavic Studies

 The program of study consists of 15 courses, distributed as follows:

-Select three of the following surveys; two of which must be in Russian literature (RUSS UN3220 and RUSS UN3221)
+- Three surveys, two of which must be in Russian literature (RUSS UN3220 and RUSS UN3221).
+(See list above.)

 Students considering graduate study in Russian literature are strongly advised to complete four years of language training.